ziranmin/Full-Stack-Photo-Sharing-Web-Design/README.md

 ### or create a new account with one's own profile photo or a default profile photo
 <img src="https://github.com/ziranmin/Full-Stack-Photo-Sharing-Web-Design/blob/main/demo_screenshots/3.png"/>

 ### Let's make LeBron James as an example.
 This is what his main page would look like.
+He's already uploaded a picture.
 <img src="https://github.com/ziranmin/Full-Stack-Photo-Sharing-Web-Design/blob/main/demo_screenshots/4.png"/>

 ### Go to manage tab.
 LeBron can create a new album